Optimal estimation of local time and occupation time measure for an {\alpha}-stable Levy process: Proof of main results

 Now we proceed to the analysis of the occupation time.
 As for the local time case, the proof is based on a martingale approach.
 The definition of $W_{O,t}^n$ together with the approximation of $S_{O,t}^n$ as in Proposition \ref{l: estim local} provides

 where $Z_{in}^{O}$ is the principal term, given by

 while

 In a similar way as for $N_{L,t}^{n}$ we can show that $N_{O,t}^{ n}$ is negligible.
 Indeed, the following lemma holds true.
-Its proof can be found in the next section. \begin{lemma} The process $N_O^{n}=\{N_{O,t}^{ n}\ ;\ t\geq0\}$ satisfies the following convergence {\rev in probability} uniformly over compact sets
+Its proof can be found in the next section {\rv and is a direct consequence of \eqref{eq: 1.4.5}}. \begin{lemma} The process $N_O^{n}=\{N_{O,t}^{ n}\ ;\ t\geq0\}$ satisfies the following convergence in probability uniformly over compact sets

 \end{lemma}

 Due to Proposition \ref{l: estim local} and Lemma \ref{l: edge occ} we can write \eqref{eq: 3.10.5} as